A cork of the rational surface with the second Betti number 9: Introduction

-This corollary is related to the famous open problem asking whether every exotic pair of simply-connected closed smooth $4$-manifolds becomes diffeomorphic after one stabilization.
-It is well-known that, due to the theorem of Wall \cite{1964Wall}, every exotic pair of simply-connected closed smooth $4$-manifolds becomes diffeomorphic after sufficiently many stabilizations, and it has been proved that only one stabilization is enough in many cases.
-To the best of the author's knowledge, among the exotic pairs of simply-connected closed smooth $4$-manifolds whose Kirby diagrams are explicitly given, the pair $(\mathbf{CP}^2 \allowbreak\# \allowbreak8\overline{\mathbf{CP}^2},R_8)$ is currently the smallest example in terms of $b_2$ that becomes diffeomorphic after one stabilization.
-It is not clear to the author whether other examples of exotic pairs of simply-connected closed smooth $4$-manifolds with $b_2\leq 8$ known to date become diffeomorphic after one stabilization.
-We also mention that various versions of the problem about one stabilization have recently been answered negatively.
-For details, see \cite{2020Lin,2021Lin-Mukherjee,2022Guth,2022Kang,2023Hayden,2023Hayden-Kang-Mukherjee,2023Konno-Mallick-Taniguchi1,2023Konno-Mallick-Taniguchi2}.
+This corollary is related to the famous open problem asking whether every exotic pair of simply-connected closed $4$-manifolds becomes diffeomorphic after one stabilization, i.e., taking a connected sum with $S^2 \times S^2$.
+It is well-known that, due to the theorem of Wall \cite{1964Wall}, every exotic pair of simply-connected closed $4$-manifolds becomes diffeomorphic after sufficiently many stabilizations, and it has been proved that only one stabilization is enough in many cases.
+To the best of the author's knowledge, among the exotic pairs of simply-connected closed $4$-manifolds whose Kirby diagrams are explicitly given, the pair $(\mathbf{CP}^2 \allowbreak\# \allowbreak8\overline{\mathbf{CP}^2}, R_8)$ is currently the smallest example in terms of $b_2$ that becomes diffeomorphic after one stabilization.
+It is not clear to the author whether other examples of exotic pairs of simply-connected closed $4$-manifolds with $b_2\leq 8$ known to date become diffeomorphic after one stabilization.
+We note that many variants of the problem about one stabilization have recently been answered negatively.
+For details, see \cite{2020Lin,2021Lin-Mukherjee,2022Guth,2022Konno-Mukherjee-Taniguchi,2022Kang,2023Hayden,2023Hayden-Kang-Mukherjee,2023Konno-Mallick-Taniguchi1,2023Konno-Mallick-Taniguchi2,2023Auckly}.